 Surname websites provide another source of information and a way to network with other people researching the name.
 These personal surname pages might focus on a single name or on a surname plus affiliated families.
 Available information varies and can include old photos, family legends, GEDCOMs, maps and pedigree charts—or nothing.
 Some sites may contain little documentation, so be sure to verify what you find.

 Look at the Personal Home Pages category on Cyndi’s List as a starting point, and click on the letter of the alphabet for your name.
 In addition, use the search box at the top of each page pick up surnames that are listed as allied families on a website for some other name.

 Some of my best online surname finds have come via two tools that have been around as long as I can remember:

 - RootsWeb mailing lists: If you sign up for a surname mailing list, you’ll receive e-mails from everyone on the list.
+A typical message would read: “Looking for anyone connected to Joseph and Mary (nee McFarland) Calhoun, who were in Philadelphia in the 1900 to 1920 censuses.”
 You also can browse and search list archives so you don’t miss out on a potential lead in a past message.
 Search for a list for your surname on RootsWeb, then follow the instructions to subscribe or search the archives.

 - GenForum: This popular website hosts message boards for seemingly every surname under the sun.